eeditiones/tei-publisher-app/doi/readme.md

 Also eases an opt-out build of TEI-Publisher.

+upda## Feature description

+The DOI feature allows to bulk upload a set of TEI documents and register DOIs for them with the DARA registrar.

+### Current Restrictions

+The TEI documents must conform to the standards of the "Deutsches Textarchiv" which defines a standard for the TEI-encoding of certain information.
+If the incoming document will not conform to these rules only default values can be set for the DOI metadata.

+DOI registration errors during upload do not stop the upload process.
+However the DOI creation may fail due to various reasons like network outage or invalidity of the metadata.

 ## Configuration

 Configuration params are defined in config.xml in this directory.
 Here the URL of the DOI registrar and the endpoints